sympy/sympy-bot/README.md

      IMPORTANT:** Give the token `public_repo` access only.

 3. Give the `sympy-bot` user push access to the repo.
-This is required for the bot to set commit statuses.
+This is required for the bot to set commit statuses and to push to the wiki.
 If you know how to allow it to do this without giving it as much access, please let me know.
 I have tried playing with using reviews instead of statuses, but I couldn't get it to work.